samkaufman/morello/book/src/data_layouts.md

 This is called a row-major layout because the row dimension (dimension 0) varies the slowest as you sequentially scan values in memory.

-In Morello, a row-major layout is constructed with `row_major(2)`.
-Why that `2`?
-Morello abuses the term 'row-major’ to refer to any layout where logical dimensions are laid out sequentially, even if the tensor has more or fewer than 2 dimensions. `row_major(n)` is actually sugar for:
+In Morello, a row-major layout is constructed with `row_major(shp)`.
+Morello abuses the term 'row-major’ to refer to any layout where logical dimensions are laid out sequentially, even if the tensor has more or fewer than 2 dimensions.
+As long as all dimensions are greater than size 1, `row_major` is sugar for:

 ```rust
 Layout::new(vec![